STAR tutoring is a tutoring program staffed by NIU pre-service teachers from the College of Liberal Arts and Sciences.

-Being involved in the STAR tutoring program provides multiple benefits to NIU teacher certification students:
+Being involved in the STAR tutoring program provides multiple benefits to NIU educator licensure students:

-The STAR tutoring program is open to any and all DHS students who may use the tutoring services as often as they like.
-STAR Tutors are completing majors in academic fields (math, English, history, Spanish, and science); they bring content expertise to their work with high school students, and also serve as excellent role models.
-The STAR tutoring program is an important resource for DeKalb High School because it has significantly expanded the number of students able to access after-school tutoring opportunities.
-Improving student performance is the overarching goal behind the STAR tutoring program, and equally important is the mentoring relationships that develops between teacher certification candidates and high school students.
+The STAR tutoring program is open to any and all DeKalb High School students who may use the tutoring services as often as they like.
+STAR tutors are completing majors in academic fields (math, English, history, Spanish, and science); they bring content expertise to their work with high school students, and also serve as excellent role models.
+The STAR tutoring program is an important resource for DeKalb High School because it has significantly expanded the number of students able to access tutoring opportunities.
+Improving student performance is the overarching goal behind the STAR tutoring program, and equally important are the mentoring relationships that develop between educator licensure candidates and high school students.

-For more information on the STAR Tutoring program visit the links below, or contact Dr. Susan Callahan at email@example.com or (815) 753-6610.
+For more information on the STAR Tutoring program visit the links below, or contact Melanie Bickley at firstname.lastname@example.org or (815) 753-0325.